 Scorsese’s affinity for telling a New York story is patently obvious in every frame of this film.
 Not only is it full of passion and energy, but it’s a valuable document of what SoHo was like in the mid-80’s, before the neighborhood became the commercialized tourist haven that it is today.
 And to a larger part, the film adeptly shows the dichotomy that existed in New York City back then, where the disparate worlds of upperclass yuppies and fly-by-night freaks were only separated by a short cab ride.
 It’s also a story that couldn’t be told today, where the existence of things like cell phones, Ubers and ATMs could have easily resolved our main character’s problems and ensconced him back to his uptown apartment within minutes.

-All in all, Marin Scorsese was able to create a visceral experience and truly capture what late-night downtown Manhattan felt like in the 1980s.
+All in all, Marin Scorsese was able to create a truly visceral NYC experience that, while obviously hyperbolic, captured what late-night downtown Manhattan felt like in the 1980s.

 In a word: unpredictable.